onyechux/Prevalence-simulations/README.md

 # Description:

-This is an applied study assessing the effect of pooling fluid oral samples on the true and apparent litter prevalence.
+This is an applied study assessing the relationship between pig-level prevalence, true litter prevalence and apparent (as determined by FOF testing) litter prevalence.

 # Authors: